 Universities are large and complex places in which your lecturers have many roles – not just teaching you.
 They want to help you as much as possible, but they can’t be available to you 24/7 (despite the fact that you can email them in the middle of the night or at the weekends if you want to!)
 In a department that has, say 100 students in each year (and this would be a relatively small department), there will be at least 300 undergraduate students – assuming the course is only three years long.
-On top of that, there will be at least year of Masters students and any given lecturer is also likely to have at least one PhD student to closely supervise.
-For all these students there will be teaching material to prepare, lectures and seminars to teach and essays to mark and give feedback for.
+On top of that, there will be at least one year of Masters students and any given lecturer is also likely to have at least one PhD student to closely supervise.
+For all these students there will be teaching material to prepare, seminars to teach and essays to mark.

-As well as teaching, many lecturers will have addition roles in their department – this could either be admissions, teaching co-ordinator, research supervisor or the head of department.
+As well as teaching, many lecturers will have additional roles in their department – these could either be admissions, teaching co-ordinator, research supervisor or the head of department.
 In addition, all lecturers have to do academic research in their chosen field, which needs to be carried out and then written up for publication (and believe me this can take a very long time!)